boschrexroth/ctrlx-automation-sdk/doc/dotnet.md

       ssh -p 10022 boschrexroth@localhost

-Start the script to install .NET as snap on your VM:
+Start the script to install .NET as snap on your VM (~/ctrlx-automation-sdk/scripts):

       ./install-dotnet-sdk.sh